 In this role, Hooley leads the team responsible for maintaining the day-to-day business relationship with Member stations and other broadcast partners, working with executives, producers, marketers and content decision makers on strategies to grow and serve the audience.
-Hooley plays a leadership role in strategic projects with Member stations in the fields of content development, collaborative fundraising, digital distribution and audience engagement.
+Hooley plays a leadership role in strategic projects with Member stations in the fields of content development, collaborative fundraising, digital distribution, and audience engagement.

-Arriving at NPR in 2000, Hooley has served as a program services associate, manager of station relations, and, until her appointment as VP in January 2014, as senior director of member partnership.
+Arriving at NPR in 2000, Hooley has served as a program services associate, manager of station relations, and, until her appointment as VP in January 2014, as senior director of Member Partnership.

 She was named SVP in September 2018 in recognition of her leadership of our collaborative business relationship with hundreds of NPR Member stations.
 During her tenure, she and her team have significantly strengthened that essential partnership, which enables NPR to grow and Member stations to better serve millions of listeners every week.

-Hooley holds a honors Bachelor of Arts degree in Anthropology and English from the University of Cape Town, and an Master of Arts degree in Public Communications from American University in Washington, D.C.
+Hooley holds a Bachelor of Arts (Hons) degree in Anthropology and English from the University of Cape Town, and an Master of Arts degree in Public Communications from American University in Washington, D.C.
 She is a 2014 Punch Sulzberger Fellow at Columbia University.